kmock930/AI-Projects/README.md

 # AI-Projects
-Here are my projects related to AI &amp; data science.
+Here are the small projects which I have done during my learning journey in the realm of AI, Machine Learning &amp; Data Science.